vinayak2019/python_quantum_chemistry_introductory/README.md

-# python_quantum_chemistry_introductory
+# Quantum Chemistry With Python
-The files used for Series: Quantum chemistry calculations with python
+The files used for workshop series: Quantum chemistry calculations with python